Recipes & Guides/A Sourdough Baking Schedule for Busy People

 ✅ Tip: Set phone reminders for starter feeding and stretch and fold intervals.
 These small alerts prevent forgotten steps and help you build sourdough into your routine effortlessly.

-Starter Maintenance for Busy Bakers
+Fridge Starter Maintenance

 Sourdough schedule for busy people